Skip to main content

 Ziwa Rhino Sanctuary was established in 2005 with a bold vision: to reintroduce rhinos to Uganda, where they had been completely wiped out due to poaching and conflict.

-They started with just six rhinos—a mix of Southern white rhinos donated from Kenya and Disney’s Animal Kingdom in the U.S.
+They started with just six rhinos, a mix of Southern white rhinos donated from Kenya and Disney’s Animal Kingdom in the U.S.

 What to Expect on a Visit

-And while a day trip is absolutely worthwhile, I highly recommend staying overnight if you can.
-Their luxury chalets are serene, well-appointed, and offer a chance to experience the sanctuary in a more personal way.
 There’s a pool overlooking the bush, and if you’re lucky, you might wake up to rhinos sleeping just outside your chalet or wandering past in the morning light.
+I have even had rhinos sleeping next to my chalet and warthogs sleeping underneath!!
+Talk about an immersive African experience!

 A Few Pro Tips